 WA DNA Bank

-The Western Australian DNA Bank (WADB) is a national processing and long-term secure storage facility for biospecimens (including DNA, RNA, serum and plasma) that have been collected from donors who have participated voluntarily in one or more medical research projects.
-The WADB itself does not recruit these donors, but processes and stores biospecimens for medical researchers who have collected a sample from consenting donors.
-The WADB is a world-class resource helping Australian medical researchers to more easily conduct large-scale health studies and so speed up their search for life-changing discoveries.
-The project, initially funde [...]
+The Western Australian DNA Bank is a state-of-the-art national processing and long-term secure storage facility for biospecimens (including DNA, RNA, serum and plasma) that have been collected from participants of medical research projects.
+The WA DNA Bank itself does not recruit these participants, but processes and stores biospecimens for medical researchers who have collected a sample from consenting donors.
+The WA DNA Bank, initially funded by the Federal Government through the National Health and Medical Research Council of Australia (NHMRC), is based at two separate sites in Perth, Western Australia, which maximises the safety and secu [...]
 Read More

 The objective of The Ark project is to provide a suite of secure, integrated web-based tools that incorporate the majority of the functionality required to support data for a complex study or clinical trial.
 The Ark is an open-source data management tool available to support Australian and international biomedical researchers.
 The University of Western Australia, together with the Centre for Genetic Origins of Health and Disease (GOHaD), are proud to be in partnership with the National eResearch Collaboration Tools and Resources (Nectar) project to continue to develop The Ark application software for broad deployment to biomedical research [...]
 Read More